kapp7/app/_pages/qa.md

 - After processing a confirmation message will be displayed

 ### `Prizes`
-1st - Stars are now being collected based on the overall voting diamond score.
-So now the prizes can be unlocked faster.
-After the voting has closed, there will be a poll to select the winning prize from a pre-selected group (chosen by iKPOP) of the available unlocked rewards.
-If enough stars have been collected during the collection period there maybe be more than 1 prize offered.
+1st -Prized depends on overall voting diamond score.
+All lower ranks contribute to 1st rank rewards and are unlocked faster compared to lower ranks.
+After the voting is closed, there is a poll to select the winning prize from a pre-selected group (chosen by iKPOP) of the available unlocked rewards.
+If enough stars have been collected during the voting period there maybe be more than 1 prize offered.

-2nd - … -  Stars are now being calculated based on an individual score.
-When at least 1% of that particular rank minimum goal has been achieved the list of the available prizes that can be achieved and then the overall progress towards that goal will become available.
+2nd - … -  based on an individual score.
+When at least 1% of that particular rank minimum goal is achieved the list of the available prizes that can be achieved and then the overall progress towards that goal becomes available.
 The higher the rank, the faster the stars can be collected.
-There is no 1-1 rate of diamonds to stars conversion.
+There is no 1-1 rate of diamonds to stars (fan events in-app currency) conversion.

 In the voting description, there is a minimum individual goal for all ranks eligible for the rewards specified.
 Although this may vary from voting to voting, please check each event's rules for the specific details.